Row and Column in Blazor Pivot Table Component

 Text Wrap

-Allows end user to wrap the cell content to the next line when it exceeds the boundary of the cell width.
+The Pivot Table allows users to wrap cell content to the next line when the content exceeds the boundary of the cell width.
 To enable text wrap, set the AllowTextWrap property in PivotViewGridSettings class to true.

 @using Syncfusion.Blazor.PivotView